Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-TPC-H.md

   * with a loading container each
     * importing TPC-H data from the distributed filesystem
     * MySQL: only one pod active and it loads with 16 threads
-* after ingestion: create contraints and indexes and updates table statistics in each DBMS
+* creates contraints and indexes and updates table statistics in each DBMS after ingestion
 * runs 1 stream of TPC-H queries per DBMS
+  * all DBMS use the same parameters
-  *
+* shows a summary

 ### Status

+You can watch the status while benchmark is running via `bexperiments status`

 ```
 | 1705608513       | sut          |   loaded [s] | worker   | maintaining   | loading                  | monitoring   | benchmarker   |